Temperz87/ShuLang/timeline.md

 Me when I need a VTable.

 ## Previous Acts

+## INTERMISSION: Cleanup AST and Tester

+My ShuLang visitor AND AST is a mess and I must clean it up.
+Here's why I want to do:
+- [x] ASTNodes ingress/egress should call a virtual "ingress step" or "egress step" when being ingressed/egressed, THEN call `visitor->ingressNode` or `visitor->egressNode` so I'm not seemingly returning a random value
+- [x] ASTNodes's need more constructors. `ValueNode`'s not taking in a type is fine in ShuLang, but some things are weird
+- [x] Change some smart pointers to raw pointers (pybind11 hates unique pointers so I'm still going to use shared pointers)
+- [x] Rename `namespace shuir` to `namespace sir`.
+- [x] Update ShuLang/SIR specs
+- [x] Split the tester into multiple files, e.g. ShuLang, SIR, and a driver file

 ### Act 2: Conditionals
 Here I'll introduce the `if` and `true` and `false` stuff, as well as the funny boolean operators (e.g. `and`).